-This rail link will connect the Metro South-East with the northern suburbs, providing more direct public transport access between these areas as well as along the Blue Downs corridor.
+This rail link will connect the Metro South-East with the northern suburbs, providing more direct public transport access between these areas and along the Blue Downs corridor.
 Feeder routes are also planned.
-While the provision of the rail line and services falls under PRASA, the City is facilitating this corridor through the provision of the feeder network.
+While the provision of the rail line and services fall under PRASA, the City is facilitating this corridor through the provision of the feeder network.
 Planning is anticipated to start in 2017.
-Accompanying this project will be the planning of a road-based feeder system as well as a TOD initiative surrounding the stations.
+Accompanying this project will be the planning of a road-based feeder system and a TOD initiative surrounding the stations.